 #1.
 Find the right rental property

-It may also be worth considering a fixer-upper as this will allow you to get a cheaper deal.
+It may also be worth considering a fixer-upper, as this will allow you to get a cheaper deal.
 Besides, you’ll probably require a significant makeover anyway.
-When you pay less for the property itself, finding the capital for those updates will be easy.
-Moreover, you will be in a position to complete them all in one go.
+Finding the capital for those updates will be easy when you pay less for the property.
+Moreover, you will be able to complete them all in one go.

 #2.
 Advertise it well

 A rental property is only as useful as its marketing strategy.
 Sadly, if the dwelling is empty, it cannot provide any return regardless of its quality.
-For starters, you should think about whether to use Airbnb, Vrbo, or Booking.com.
+For starters, you should consider using Airbnb, Vrbo, or Booking.com.
 You can use multiple platforms, but it will create more work.

 #3.
 Keep your rental property protected

 Given that you won’t be at the property, it’s only natural that you will worry about security.
-Using a rental property management service will allow you to keep the building well-protected.
-Crucially, the professional teams can also handle visitors and issues like cleaning the property.
+A rental property management service will allow you to protect the building well-protected.
+The professional teams can also handle visitors and issues like cleaning the property.

 Protecting the property from burglars or bad guests isn’t the only challenge.
 You must also undo the winter damage to the building itself.
-Otherwise, guests will be immensely unhappy and demand a refund or discount.
-If nothing else, protecting the vacation home from every angle will deliver peace of mind.
+Otherwise, guests will be miserable and demand a refund or discount.

 #4.
 Choose practical decor